• Skip to primary navigation

 • Using a Nail Gun

-Nail gun - how to use - Nail guns and how to use them - In this project we explain what a nail gun is, how they work and what you need to know in order to stay safe when using one
+Nail gun - how to use - In this project we explain how to use a nail gun and what you need to know in order to stay safe when using one

 • Using a Pillar Drill or a Bench Drill

-Pillar Drill - how to use - How to use a pillar drill or bench drill safely when drilling a variety of materials
+Pillar Drill - how to use - In this DIY guide you will learn how to use a pillar drill or bench drill safely for drilling a variety of materials

 • Using a Planer Thicknesser and the Best Planer Thicknessers for Home Use

-Planer thicknesser - how to use - How to use a Planer Thicknesser safely to plane and smooth timber.
-Advice on the best planer Thicknessers for home use and how to get the best out of them
+Planer thicknesser - how to use - Learn about using a Planer Thicknesser safely to plane and smooth timber and advice on the best planer thicknessers for home use

 • Using a Router and Some of the Different Ways a Router Can be Used

-Router - how to use - Using a router on wood to cut and create grooves, bevels and decorative finishes.
-How to use your router and the ways a router can be used
+Router - how to use - How to use a router on wood to cut and create grooves, bevels and decorative finishes in a variety of carpentry projects

 • Petrol strimmer or brushcutter

-Strimmers and Brushcutters - How to use a strimmer or grass trimmer correctly and safely - In this project learn all about strimmers and brush-cutters including how to use them, how to maintain your strimmer and what different types there are
+Strimmers and Brushcutters - How to use a strimmer or grass trimmer correctly and safely - In this project learn how to use a strimmer or brush-cutter, how to maintain your strimmer and what different types there are

 • Using a Table Saw: How to Cut Timber with a Table Saw Safely

-Table saws - how to use - How to use a table saw for cutting wood, metal and plastic.
-A table saw can be an effective woodworking tool so find out how to use one.
+Table saws - how to use - Learn all about using a table saw for cutting wood, metal and plastic.
+A table saw is an effective woodworking tool, find out how to use one

 • Hiring Floor Sanders

-Tool hire - floor sander hire - Hiring a floor sander - in this project we show you the types of floor sander available for hire from your local hire shop and why you should hire instead of buy
+Tool hire - floor sander hire - In this project we show you the types of floor sander available for hire from your local hire shop and why you should hire no buy

 • Using a Wallpaper Stripper